-Note: The price allows you to make up to 60 copies.
+The price for pieces sold here allows you to make up to 60 copies.
 Additional purchases are needed for larger ensembles.
-Versions for other voicings are a possibility– email firstname.lastname@example.org.
+If questions, email firstname.lastname@example.org.

 A Hebrew call to prayer in three-part canon.
 SSA a cappella, but adaptable to any voicing.